clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

 ######################################

 This page explains how to install |CL-ATTR| on bare metal from a bootable USB drive using a live server image.
+Alternatively, use a :ref:`YAML configuration file <install-configfile>` to install |CL|.

 .. contents::
    :local: